 Hiring Me as an Editor

 I have well over two decades of experience as a writer and editor.
-Since graduating from Purdue in 1993 (I doubled-majored in English and anthropology), I’ve worked professionally and privately as a copy editor, development editor, proofreader, publisher, technical writer, documentation specialist, web content creator and editor, fiction writer, grant writer, and so much more.
+Since graduating from Purdue in 1993 (I doubled-majored in English and anthropology), I’ve worked professionally and privately as a copy editor, development editor, managing editor, proofreader, publisher, technical writer, documentation specialist, web content creator and editor, fiction writer, grant writer, and so much more.
 My rates are reasonable, and I like to establish professional but friendly relationships with my clients.
 Find out more here.

 Hire Me as a Book Reviewer

 For years, people have asked if I would do book reviews for them, but there’s only so much I can volunteer freely.
 Dragonfly.eco is a non-funded, no-ad resource that already freely promotes authors and books.
-However, after a lot of thought, I’ve decided to write reviews and charge less than the market rate, and post them here at the site, at least if they are environmentally focused.
+However, after a lot of thought, I’ve decided to write reviews, charge less than the market rate, and post them here at the site, at least if they are environmentally focused.
 It’s just a way for me to continue to support authors and myself.
 Click here for the fees, conditions, and details.
 My other promotions, such as spotlights and interviews, will remain free.